 Initially we need to create a file called

-build.fsx where our build-logic will have its home.
+build.fsx where all our build-logic will reside.

 Create a new file with Visual Studio or Visual Studio Code (with ionide) and paste the following content: